Mulleriano/Tasks/README.md

 # Tasks (English)
-First app created with .NET Maui Multiplataform.
+First app created with .NET Maui Crossplataform.

 Tasks, is a simple app you can add, exclude and see detail of your tasks